lissashea/ui-pattern-project/ui-modal-f1/README.md

 ## Credits

-This website was built by [insert your name or organization here] using the RapidAPI.
+This website was built by lissa warshaw using the RapidAPI.
 The website's design is inspired by the official Formula 1 website.